peterhinch/micropython-font-to-py/README.md

+TODO change big-endian to something like bit ordering

 # micropython-font-to-py

 This is currently a work in progress.
 This document specifies a forthcoming module.
 Compared to my previous implementations this has the following aims:

- * Independence of specific display hardware
+ * Independence of specific display hardware.
  * The path from font file to Python code to be fully open source.

 # Rationale